Call Us Today (610) 692-8700

 Chester County DUI Defense Lawyers in Pennsylvania

-A DUI in Chester County includes not only a police officer’s opinion of inability to driving safely, but also per se convictions of driving while your blood alcohol concentration is .08 percent or higher.
-In Pennsylvania, the Government is constantly making it easier for them to get a conviction for a DUI and expanding the definition of what a DUI is.
+You need a Pennsylvania DUI Attorney that is Experienced, Aggressive and Has Your Back.
+Whether West Chester PA, Chester County, the greater Philadelphia metro or anywhere in Pennsylvania, the Government is constantly making it easier for them to get a conviction for a DUI and expanding the definition of what a DUI is.

 Do not underestimate the impact of a Driving After Imbibing or DUI Drunk Driving Offense.
-You need a Chester County DUI attorney that will stand for you, and your family when you are facing a conviction for drunk driving.
+You need Lee Ciccarelli and his team of experienced West Chester PA Chester County DUI attorneys that will stand for you, and your family when you are facing a conviction for drunk driving.

 DUI / Drunk Driving